Nganhurra Operations Cessation

 |Submission date||01 October, 2020|

 |Decision date||05 February, 2021|

 Woodside Energy Ltd (Woodside) operates the Enfield field within Production Licence Area WA-28-L. In 2018 the Nganhurra floating production, storage and offtake facility (FPSO) was utilised to flush, isolate and preserve the riser turret mooring (RTM) and the subsea infrastructure, before the FPSO was disconnected and removed from the Enfield field.

 The Nganhurra Operations Cessation Environment Plan (EP) was revised and resubmitted on 20 December 2019 (Revision 3) to address alternatives for removal of the Riser Turret Mooring (RTM) from the field for onshore disposal.
-Following further stakeholder consultation Woodside has elected to withdraw the EP currently under assessment (RMS ID 5095) and submit a new revision (Revision 6).
+Following further stakeholder consultation, Woodside elected to withdraw the EP and submit a new revision (Revision 6).
 The revised EP involves a more comprehensive evaluation of the impacts and risks associated with repurposing the RTM into an Integrated Artificial Reef (IAR), as well as further consideration of the practicability of onshore disposal.

 The activities that form the scope of this revised Environment Plan are as follows:

 • implementation of an inspection regime during preservation period until all wells are abandoned and subsea infrastructure is decommissioned (which will be subject to a future, separate EP)